 Right now, I am going through a slight obsession with fresh oregano.
 While it’s a member of the mint family, it tastes nothing like it.
 With a bit of bitter flavor and giving off a smell that’s somewhat like thyme and somewhat like sage, oregano is a staple in many Western pantries.
-When I think of oregano, I can’t help but think of some of my favorite cuisines–Mediterranean, Mexican, Middle Eastern, and the US’s Southwestern.
+When I think of oregano, I can’t help but think of some of my favorite cuisines–Mediterranean, Mexican, Middle Eastern, and the U.S.’s Southwestern.

 When it comes to risotto, there is no setting it and forgetting it.
 It needs to be stirred the entire time.
 When the rice grains rub against one another during the stirring, they release some of their starch.
 This creates the creamy consistency of risotto.
-It doesn’t come from cheese.
+The creaminess doesn’t come from cheese.
 It doesn’t come from milk.
 It comes from good old fashioned stirring!
 And wow, stuffing a zucchini with risotto couldn’t be easier, because it loves to stick together.

 As a variation, stir in some cannellini beans with the herbs to add some additional protein.
 This is the perfect dish for the summer–when there are an abundance of fresh herbs, zucchini, and tomatoes.
 Mangia bene!

-Italian Herb Risotto Stuffed Zucchini
+Zucchini Stuffed with Italian Herb Risotto

 1 celery stalk